Join DIY this weekend at 3 fantastic festivals!

 This year the Enrich Festival 2020 is going online and DIY are going to be part of it!

 DIY ‘CIRCUS Tricks’ Workshop @ 11.30am

-- A circus-themed drama workshop co-led by DIY Theatre Company’s Young Leaders Group.
+- A circus-themed drama workshop co-led by DIY Theatre Company’s Passing the Baton Young Leaders Group.

 - Meet our circus characters, learn our circus song and try out a few circus-themed drama activities.
 Please bring a piece of material – a silk, a scarf, a tea towel – to join in the fun.

 - For more information about the work of DIY’s Passing the Baton Programme, please see our evaluation of this programme which ended in2022.

 Click to see the report: